theaminuli/ai-summarizer/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add AI-powered summarizer buttons to your WordPress site with customizable layouts and styling options.
+Add AI-powered Summary Buttons to your WordPress site with customizable layouts and styling options.

 == Description ==

-AI Summarizer Button is a powerful WordPress block that allows you to create customizable button groups for your content.
+AI Summary Button is a powerful WordPress block that allows you to create customizable button groups for your content.
 Built following WordPress Gutenberg standards, this block provides a flexible container for organizing multiple buttons with various layout options.

 **Key Features:**